Vallam: Education

 Vallam is known for its number of higher educational institutions.
 It has two Deemed Universities.
 They are Periyar Maniammai University and PRIST University and they offer predominantly engineering courses.
 They were initially started as Engineering Colleges, later they were deemed as Universities under UGC Act.
-Another deemed institution is SASTRA University, which is 3kms from Vallam.
+Another deemed institution is SASTRA University, which is 3 km from Vallam.
 Vallam also has many Colleges include Adaikalamatha College, Swami Vivekananda Arts and Science College, Maruthupandiar Arts and Science College, Ponnaiya Ramajayam Engineering College and Periyar Polytechnic.
-Tamil University is also at located 3kms away from here.
+Tamil University is also at located 3 km away from here.
 Vallam also have Government Model Higher Secondary School (Girls), Fr.
 Antony Higher Secondary School, Kalaimagal Higher Secondary School and a CBSE school called Ramya Sathiyanathan Senior Secondary School.

 Government Boys Higher Secondary School is the oldest school in the town.
-It's Building are from British Period.
-Previously used as Horse Tent at british time.
-Since Independence, it become one of the best school from where many students got good education.
+Its building is from the British Period.
+Previously used as Horse Tent at British time.
+Since independence, it has become one of the best school from where many students received a good education.